You are here

 BLA, State University of New York

-Susan Herrington is Professor and Chair of the landscape architecture program.
+Susan Herrington is Professor in the landscape architecture program.
 She teaches in the landscape architecture, environmental design, and architecture programs.
 She regularly teaches histories of landscape architecture, theories in landscape architecture, vertical studios, and core studios.
 She leads studios that investigate contested landscapes, including landscapes for risk, and seminars that explore the competing ideas underpinning modernism versus postmodernism.

 Susan is a licensed landscape architect in the United States and consults professionally in Canada and the US.
 Her research concerns design theories of contemporary landscape architecture, including theories regarding children’s landscapes.
 In 2016, she received the 2016 Anne de Fort-Menares Award for her article, “Restoring a Modern Landscape in the Anthropocene: Cornelia Hahn Oberlander,” on the Friedman Residence.
 She received a 2015 John Brinckerhoff Jackson Book Prize for her book, Cornelia Hahn Oberlander: Making the Modern Landscape.
 She has conducted research with funding from the Graham Foundation, the Social Science and Humanities Research Council, the Canada Council for the Arts, Canadian Institutes of Health Research, and in Germany with support from the German Academic Exchange and in Cambridge as a visiting researcher at Harvard University.
 In 2011, Susan received a UBC Killam Faculty Fellowship.
 She is currently the newsletter editor of the Society of Architectural Historians Landscape History Chapter, and she served as Chapter president from 2011 to 2013.